Meet 8 Automakers Who Have Pledged to Go All Electric

 Image Editorial credit: Yauhen_D / Shutterstock.com

-Jaguar Land Rover is planning to start going all-electric in 2025 with the Jaguar brand as part of its Reimagine plan.
-However, Jag recently announced that they will be scrapping the previously planned electric XJ.
+Jaguar Land Rover plans to start going all-electric in 2025 with the Jaguar brand as part of its Reimagine plan.
+However, Jag recently announced they will be scrapping the previously planned electric XJ.
 Instead, Jaguar plans to use an in-house created ‘Panthera’ EV platform.

-Jaguar Land Rover’s CEO, Thierry Bollore, has gone on record saying that they are “making unique proportion a priority” and that this is why Jaguar decided to make the platform in-house.
+Jaguar Land Rover’s CEO, Thierry Bollore, has gone on record saying that they are “making unique proportion a priority,” and that is why Jaguar decided to make the platform in-house.
 These upcoming Jaguar models are meant to rival the likes of Aston Martin and Bentley.
-It could lead to the automaker manufacturing and selling fewer cars but making a lot more money.
+It could lead to the automaker manufacturing and selling fewer cars but making much more money.

 Cadillac